Xabaril/JWTSimpleServer/README.md

     }
 ```

-4. In the _Configure_ method, insert middleware to expose the generated Xabaril as JSON endpoint.
+4. In the _Configure_ method, insert middleware to expose the generated token.

 	```csharp
 	    public void Configure(IApplicationBuilder app, IHostingEnvironment env)